aica-wavelab/tech-crash-course/index.md

 [Learn more about AICA](https://www.wavelab.io/aica/){: .btn target="_blank"}

-## What is the tech crash course ?
+## What is the crash course on Human-AI interaction ?

 The AICA tech crash course will be hosted at the Wavelab, in the Summer Semester, **starting April 2024**.